T of C

 Also: mind-cultivation ("Confucian mind-cultivation" may refer to the Buddhist and/or Daoist influenced idea of sitting quietly in order to achieve awarenessv [also see kongmen xinfa]).
 There are various ways to write this in Chinese, including:

 According to my understanding, Watt's article suggests that Chinese paintings over time show that qin playing went from being natural musical expression to becoming a way for the unmusical to show how cultured they were.
+However, even if this is true, I would be at a loss trying to determine which category any particular person falls into.
+Perhaps, as with yin and yang, there is some of both in every qin player.

 查阜西 Zha Fuxi, 存見古琴曲譜輯覽 Cunjian Guqin Qupu Jilan: